Nickolas-Stenstrom/CS-Capstone-Project/README.md

   - Level 1: The first level of the game tasks the player with figuring out the right position to turn the hands of a clock to.
 Since I was able to build the first level just using the scripts and assets I already made, I didn't have to write any new code for it.
-You can watch a video walkthrough of the first and second level here:
+You can watch a video walkthrough of the first (0:00 - 3:12) and second level (3:12 - 7:54) here: https://www.youtube.com/watch?v=5ANi0q_DAkE

   - Level 2: The second level of the game takes place in the second story of the house, and the player must explore to figure out how to unlock the closet in the dining room.
 I had to make the file Candle.cs to handle one of the puzzles, which is a slightly modified version of the InteractableNeedsObject.cs file.
 Candle.cs is in the Scripts folder.
 The CheckWin.cs file in the Scripts folder makes sure that the player has the final key in their inventory.
-             You can watch a walkthrough of the second level in the video above.
+             You can watch a walkthrough of the second level (3:12 - 7:54) by clicking the link above.